mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 ### The oral
 #### Timing
-Presentations are short (15 min for CNRS section 7, 20 min for Inria).
+Presentations are short (15 min for CNRS section 7, 20 min for INRIA).
 There is no room for approximation or hesitation, your presentation must be meticulously prepared.

 The usual plan is:
 - 1 slide of career summary (place and topics for PhD and Postdocs)